 Where to begin?

 One could fashion a trip to Brussels, the capital of Art Nouveau, just for this event, that used to take place every 2 years in October.
 Nowadays is every year in the spring, and is the perfect opportunity to enter in buildings usually closed to the public, many designed by Belgian architect Victor Horta, an innovator and one of the founders of the Art Nouveau movement.

 The long-established Brussels Biennial Art Nouveau & Art Deco Event (BANAD) was a Marathon for me.

-On day 1, we started with a walking tour en français though the neighborhood of Schaerbeek, Art Nouveau façades, Maison Autrique (first town house build by Victor Horta) until square Ambiorix.
+On day 1, we started with a walking tour en français though the neighborhood of Schaerbeek, with Art Nouveau façades, Maison Autrique (first town house build by Victor Horta) until square Ambiorix.
 And I will never forget the first visit at Maison Cauchie in Etterbeek, with a remarkable façade, build by architect Paul Cauchie.

 Next weekend, with one additional pass that I purchased in advance online, I could visit townhouses, buildings, galleries and one Art Deco office, with mandatory coffee stops in between: